-This is the sad and terrible downside of the anti-humanist strand of postmodernism and the results are heartbreaking in how societies everywhere are failing young people at the most critical times in their personal development.
-Yet, it is also life-affirming in the way young people respond and turn their lives around once they are empowered by the truth.
-A poster on the Jordan Peterson Subreddit bravely recounts a deeply personal journey from utter despair to a sense of wholeness, acceptance and happiness: "I have never been happier, and I am now much more motivated in every aspect of my life ... after finding new friends and becoming comfortable in my environment, those weekend drives home added up, dramatically changing how I think and who I am as a person."
+This is the sad and terrible downside of the anti-humanist strand of postmodernism and the results are heart-breaking in how societies everywhere are failing young people at the most critical times in their personal development.
+Yet, it is also heart-warming in the way young people respond and turn their lives around once they are empowered by the truth.
+A post on the Jordan Peterson Subreddit bravely recounts a deeply personal journey from utter despair to a sense of wholeness, acceptance and happiness: "I have never been happier, and I am now much more motivated in every aspect of my life ... after finding new friends and becoming comfortable in my environment, those weekend drives home added up, dramatically changing how I think and who I am as a person."
 This post should be required reading for all young people struggling to make sense of the world.

 But Jordan Peterson is only treating some of the symptoms of a deeper problem that postmodernism has actually exposed - the core failing of the Enlightenment – the splitting of science, education, politics, economics and religion into separate and distinct groups, disembedded from society and often at odds with each other and vying for dominance, sometimes with disastrous consequences.

 Scientists, for example, can build a nuclear bomb, but science cannot provide the answer to the question why or when, if ever, it should be used.
-Science alone is insufficient to guide society because science, by definition, is amoral.
+Science is insufficient to guide society because science, by definition, is amoral.

 Education can teach facts, but on its own it cannot build the character to use those facts wisely.
 Worse still, education disembedded from society can be used to indoctrinate rather than inform as has happened in many Western universities, resulting in a generation of graduates with a distorted world view.